This answer is for general guidance only. It does not constitute advice.

 - is there an existing private placement regime in the relevant jurisdiction in which it wishes to market its funds?
 If so:

-• an the three minimum conditions be satisfied?
+• the three minimum conditions are satisfied?

 • are there any additional notification/registration requirements?

 A manager will also need to bear in mind the introduction of the EU Passport from 2015 onwards (subject to ESMA advice) and consider what the benefits are of authorization and the EU Passport as against the private placement regimes.